GreshamFedora/phonology-api/README.md

 Tech used: Node.js, Express.js, JavaScript, HTML, & CSS

 For this API, I built out a server to respond with objects containing topolect phonological data (consonants) using Node.js and Express.js.
 As mentioned previously, this is an intermediate step as part of a larger project.
 I wanted to make this data available regardless.
-I'm an avid language learner and I enjoy combining my passions when I cn.
+I'm an avid language learner and I enjoy combining my passions when I can.

 Optimizations
 Three directions could be taken given more time, though the first one is the intended direction: